 When we are sad, we are overly aware, but of all the negatives.
 We analyse the heck out of ourselves.
 Lament, and judge and worry all day long.
 Sometimes I ask people how long these intense periods of sadness last.
 They inevitably say something that gives me the impression some distraction took them out of it.
 Action is the key.
 Do something, and be into that instead of into your monkey mind.
 Staying still, staying in our heads, make it worst.

 We are going to always have good days and bad days.
 On happy days, we go about our lives.
 On bad days, if we showed some self compassion and allowed ourselves to be sad, we would also go about our lives.
 Instead on bad days fear arises, “I am always going to be like this.” and shame chokes us, “Why am I so weak?” and we can begin to drown.
 Sadness itself is manageable.
 But sad, with fear and guilt is some heavy stuff.

 I know I am happy when I am not feeling like a victim of the world.
 I know I am calmer when I am not feeling like a perpetrator of all the world’s problems.
-I feel relaxed when I stop thinking that everyone else’s problems are my responsibility.
+And, I feel relaxed when I stop thinking that everyone else’s problems are my responsibility.

 I know I am happy when I am feeling grateful.
 Or maybe it is when I feel grateful I am happy.
 I feel balanced when I am not thinking about past mistakes, because I got what I needed out of them, and they no longer exist.
 I am relieved when I stop listening to the voice of shame that tells me I hurt people, make things worse, and make people want to leave me.
-I am content when I stop letting Fear trick me into thinking “I can’t.”
+And, I am content when I stop letting Fear trick me into thinking “I can’t.”